Many families are feeling pressure as prices continue to rise and popular products disappear unexpectedly from the shelves.

 Some surges in customer demand truly are unexpected.
 However, many are more predictable than you think.

-Demand forecasting combines a store’s sales data with other external factors like weather, events and holidays, seasons, and more, to spot trends and predict demand.
+Demand forecasting combines a store’s sales data with other external factors like weather, events, holidays, and seasons, to spot trends and predict demand.

 Maintaining a high inventory churn rate is one of the key ways to maximize supermarket profits.
 Strategically using discounts and promotions to sell slow-moving inventory is a great way to do just that.